dev7355608/vision-5e/README.md

   - _Note: Restricted by any sight-blocking wall, because there's no way to know what material the wall is made of or how thick it is._
 - **Detect Magic**
   - _Note: Restricted by any sight-blocking wall, because there's no way to know what material the wall is made of or how thick it is._
-  - _Note: Magic items are considered magical if the rarity is common or higher.
+  - _Note: Magic items are considered magical if the rarity is uncommon or higher.
 Mundane items should not have a rarity.
-Unfortunately, all mundane items in the system's item compendium are incorrectly given the common rarity, which means that all items that originated from this compendium pack are detected as magical.
-So you'll need to fix the rarity of these items if before you can use Detect Magic._
+Unfortunately, all mundane items in the system's item compendium are incorrectly given the common rarity, which means that all items that originated from this compendium pack would be detected as magical.
+Until this is fixed, common items are not considered magical to avoid a large number false positives._
 - **Detect Poison and Disease**
   - Detects all creatures that have a poisonous natural weapon attack or have the poisoned or diseased status effect.
   - _Note: Restricted by any sight-blocking wall, because there's no way to know what material the wall is made of or how thick it is._